Apr 29, 2022

 In the next part of this post, we talk about the modern types of web app architecture and describe how they work and differ from each other.

-Types of web app architecture for modern projects
+Types of web app architecture: find the best fit for your project

-There are several time-tested and modern approaches to building the architecture of a web application.
+There are several time-tested approaches to building modern web app architecture.
 We will name 7 widely-used types that you can come across when analyzing such apps as Gmail, Uber, Netflix, or Slack.
-To make it easier, we’ll split these types depending on the part of a web application structure that is focused on: server-side or client-side.
+To make it easier, we’ll split these types depending on the part of a web application structure: server-side or client-side.

 Server-side approach